6 Things to Know About Home Birth, According to a Midwife

 In California, we’re licensed to carry medications to stop bleeding; we bring an oxygen tank and we run IVs; and we suture you if needed after the birth.
 And while we monitor your emotional and psychological health in the process (it is just as at play during your labor as your blood pressure), our primary focus remains ensuring that you and your baby are safe.

 Your doula is charged with your comfort, your stamina, and your partner (among many other things).
-They have toolkits full of pain reduction techniques and suggestions, for both before, during, and then after (with some bringing alternative options similar to the bc weed online you can find), and they give your partner the option of taking a break for a sandwich, a snooze, or a walk around the block (they don’t get the endorphins you get during labor!).
+They have toolkits full of pain reduction techniques and suggestions, for both before, during, and after and they give your partner the option of taking a break for a sandwich, a snooze, or a walk around the block (they don’t get the endorphins you get during labor!).
 When working seamlessly, the midwife and doula team provides safety and options, medical monitoring and massages, skills and tricks to help a laboring person and their partner find every ounce of strength they have to get through to the end.
-And a doula from somewhere like this Portland Oregon postpartum doula agency will also be able to help you with those first few months as parents, even if this isn’t your first time becoming parents.
+A doula will also be able to help you with those first few months as parents, even if this isn’t your first time becoming parents.
 Doulas are magical.

 Home birth isn’t as messy as you think.